Bruce Grobbelaar: Vancouver Whitecaps

-In 1979 Grobbelaar was signed by the Vancouver Whitecaps of the NASL after he had attended their scouting camp in South Africa.
+In 1979, Grobbelaar was signed by the Vancouver Whitecaps of the NASL after he had attended their scouting camp in South Africa.
 At the Vancouver Whitecaps, Grobbelaar played under the management of former England and Blackpool goalkeeper, Tony Waiters, making his debut on 4 August 1979 against the Los Angeles Aztecs away.
 The Whitecaps lost 0–2, Johan Cruyff scoring one of the Aztecs' goals.
 Grobbelaar spent the rest of the season as second choice to former Wolverhampton Wanderers keeper Phil Parkes.

 During 1979, he visited England to see family friends, and a chance phone call from Ron Atkinson, brought him an impromptu trial with West Bromwich Albion.
 Atkinson was keen to sign Grobbelaar but owing to difficulties over gaining a work permit, the deal fell through.
 In stepped Crewe Alexandra, signing Grobbelaar on loan on 18 December 1979.
-In an early League appearance for the Railwaymen in Division 4, the unknown Grobbelaar was named on the Team Sheet in the York City Match Day Programme as "Bill Grobbelaar".
+In an early League appearance for the Railwaymen in the Fourth Division, the unknown Grobbelaar was named on the team sheet in the York City matchday programme as "Bill Grobbelaar".
 During his time at Crewe, Grobbelaar played 24 League games and scored his only professional goal, a penalty, in his last game.
 By good fortune, on the evening when he gave his greatest performance for Crewe, he was spotted by Liverpool's head scout Tom Saunders.

 At the end of the loan period, Grobbelaar returned to Vancouver for the 1980 NASL season.